Left and Center: Danyel circa, 1985

 Height and Weight: 3’0″ and 45 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Danyel has a rust colored birthmark birthmark with a length of one by two inches in size on her kneecap and both of her ears are pierced, Danyel’s hair was short when she disappeared
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Danyel has a rust colored birthmark birthmark with a length of one by two inches in size on her kneecap and both of her ears are pierced, Danyel’s hair was short when she disappeared

 NCMEC Number: 604481